 - Spark plug

-GET PREPARED: BYPASS YOUR SWITCHES
+BYPASS YOUR SWITCHES

 A very common cause of no spark is a defective ignition or kill switch.
 Before beginning to troubleshoot ignition problems, it is best to bypass the switches.
-Some GY6 vehicles like the Yerf Dog GX150 have only one switch, but most others have two.
-The bypass process is the same.

 - Create a jumper wire from pin #4 directly to a good grounding spot on the engine.

-STEP 1: STATOR
+TEST 1: STATOR